Chapter 15 : Hangovers and Hypotheticals

-The door to the flat was opened by a very flustered Scorpius, who was holding a tin of baked banes in one hand and had a paintbrush between his teeth.
+The door to the flat was opened by a very flustered Scorpius, who was holding a tin of baked beans in one hand and had a paintbrush between his teeth.

 ‘E-yo,’ he offered by way of greeting, before spitting the paintbrush out into a corner, putting the baked beans onto a bookshelf and letting us into the flat.

 It was pretty tidy, I had to give him that.
-It was a little higgledy-piggledy and the toaster was mysteriously upside-down, but there was a general air of order that had not been there when I’d sprinted out about half an hour before.
+It was a little higgledy-piggledy and the toaster was mysteriously upside-down, but there was a general air of order that had not been there when I’d sprinted out earlier.
 The sofa looked a little out of sorts, as if the cushions had been stuffed with duvets and then inflated.
 This concerned me.

 ‘Did you hide something in the sofa?’
 I muttered, as we busied ourselves with taking Tarquin and Gwen’s coats.